illusivesoulworks/docs/docs/curios/slot-register.md

 sidebar_position: 1
 ---

-# Registering Slot Types
+# Registering and Editing Slot Types

-A tutorial on how to register slot types that are recognized by Curios.
+A tutorial on how to register and modify slot types that are recognized by Curios.

 ## Overview
 ---